International Conference on Migration, Irregularisation and Activism: Challenging Contemporary Border Regimes, Racism and Subordination

 About the conference

-The conference is arranged by the Forte (1) Network “Irregular Migration and Irregular Migrants” and marks the final stage of a five year long journey of knowledge-sharing, analysing and developing this rather new field in a Swedish context.
+The conference is arranged by the Forte (1) Network “Irregular Migration and Irregular Migrants” and marked the final stage of a five year long journey of knowledge-sharing, analysing and developing this rather new field in a Swedish context.

 (1) Swedish research Council for Health, Working Life and Welfare.